 Whitney, My Love by Judith McNaught is the story of a gawky, coltish girl in love with a charming young man who barely notices her.

 She goes off to finish school and returns a beauty.
 Then Whitney Stone finds herself forced into marriage with the dark Duke of Westmoreland.
 After a tumultuous beginning, they slowly learn to love one another.

 Whitney, My Love is a beloved classic to this day.
 It reinvented the Regency romance by making it more sensual and increasing the page length and scope.

 #10 A Knight in Shining Armor

 This was a sign of “respectability” for Deveraux, signifying that she was one of Pocket Books‘ most successful authors.
-A Knight in Shining Armor had been released in a hardcover edition in 1989 before being printed in paperback, extremely rare for romance writers, who had always been associated with with “pulp” genres.
+A Knight in Shining Armor was released as a hardcover edition in 1989 before being printed in paperback.
+This was extremely rare for romance at the time, as it was traditionally associated with “pulp” fiction genres.

 The heroine, Douglass, is transported back to Tudor-era England and falls in love with an Elizabethan knight.
 Things take a twist when she returns to the future.

 And so does the hero!
 But now he doesn’t recognize her.